Members visit free all year! Join or renew today.

-We have two groups of pygmy marmosets, one in the Rare Animal Conservation Center, and another in the Small Mammal House.
+We have a pair of pygmy marmosets in the Small Mammal House.

 The pygmy marmoset is a tiny monkey native to the western Amazon basin.
 It is the smallest of all true monkeys and one of the smallest of all primates.
 Adults have tawny or brownish-gold fur above, with black flecking.
 The belly is a lighter color, varying from yellowish to cream or white.
 There is a slight ruff of fur around the head, giving the appearance of a tiny mane – in some languages, the pygmy marmoset is called “tiny lion”.
 Most primates have flat nails like we do, but marmosets and tamarins, including the pygmy marmoset, have sharp claws on all digits except the big toe.
 These claws are probably an adaptation that helps these small monkeys cling to bark and other surfaces, since their hands aren’t big enough to reach around any but the smallest branches.

 Preferred habitat of the pygmy marmoset includes the edges of rivers and their floodplains – areas near rivers that are annually inundated from seasonal rising of the river.
 They are usually not found in higher elevation interior forests that do not flood annually, although they do seem to be able to colonize human-created forest edges around orchards, field and other clearings.

 This species is not of conservation concern at the present time.
 Because they reproduce rapidly, have relatively small space requirements, and are found over a large geographic area, pygmy marmosets are in better shape in the wild than many other South American primate species.